neopragma/sociabletests/java-exploration.md

 The input file contains fixed-format records, like the Weather data file, but with different fields.

 The challenge is intentionally similar to the Weather problem in Part 1 of the Kata, because we'll try extracting common code in Part 3 (yes, I read ahead.)
 It took virtually no time to set up the same kind of unit tests and starter code for this application, which is in subdirectory ```sociabletestsjava``` in package ```com.neopragma.withmocks.v3```.

-Having lived through the initial horror of setting up Mockito (but still not fully recognized by IntelliJ), adding more to the project proved to be dirt simple.

 ## Kata 4, Part 2, Java version using Nullables